Rinshasheri03/SpecieScan/README.md

 After running the application open the browser and go to http://0.0.0.0:8000/

-Results
+⚫ Results

 The model successfully classifies butterfly species with good accuracy.
 CNN performed better compared to other models such as RNN and LSTM for image classification tasks.
 The system provides fast and reliable predictions.

-Future Enhancements
+⚫ Future Enhancements

 The project can be improved further by increasing dataset size for better accuracy, deploying the model on cloud platforms, developing a mobile application version, and expanding the system to classify other insect species.

-Author
+⚫ Author

 Rinsha Sherin
-Computer Science Student
+Bsc Computer Science
 Interested in Machine Learning, Deep Learning, and Web Development

-License
+⚫ License

 This project is intended for educational purposes and can be extended or modified as needed.